Section Image

 Single-family homes are predominant throughout Hamburg

 Cape Cods with colorful shutters and stately brick Colonial Revivals line Hamburg’s well-landscaped streets.
-Midcentury ranch-style homes, with both traditional and Craftsman architectural details, can be found speckled throughout the neighborhood as well.
-More recent Modern Traditional builds have been added to the mix, many featuring large garages and paved driveways.
+Midcentury ranch-style homes, with both traditional and Craftsman architectural details, can be found speckled throughout the town and the village as well.
+More recent modern traditional builds have been added to the mix, many featuring large garages and paved driveways.
 Prices tend to range between $300,000 and $700,000 for single-family homes, with prices rising depending on number of bedrooms, lot size and proximity to Lake Erie.
 Townhouses and condos in the area’s 55-plus communities can cost anywhere from $180,000 to $250,000.

 Home costs in Hamburg fluctuate, generally commanding higher-than-list prices during the summer and dipping around or below asking in the winter months.
 The area sees heavier lake effect snowfall than other parts of the Buffalo region, meaning buyers should be aware that the larger square footage comes at a recurring cost.
 Those looking to escape Buffalo city taxes should also keep a careful eye on property lines when shopping.
 “Remember, if you’re in the village, you’ll have an extra tax,” says Anne Kader.
 “Depending on where the cutoff is on your property line, you could find yourself paying four taxes instead of three - your school tax, town tax, county tax and then a village tax.”
-This extra fee does provide access to additional amenities, and many choose to accept it for more sentimental reasons.
-“My mother-in-law lives literally three streets away from me and she pays the fourth tax,” adds Mary Kosmider.
-“We joke that she pays extra to live near her daughter-in-law.
-And of course, it’s not a joke because I’m worth it.”
+This extra fee provides access to additional amenities.

 1/2